-A KeySlice encapsulates a mapping of a key to the slice of columns for it as returned by the get_range_slices operation.
-Normally, when slicing a single key, a list<KeySlice> is instead returned so that each slice can be mapped to their key.
+A KeySlice encapsulates a mapping of a key to the slice of columns for it as returned by the get\range\slices operation.
+Normally, when slicing a single key, a list<ColumnOrSuperColumn> of the slice would be returned.
+When slicing multiple or a range of keys, a list<KeySlice> is instead returned so that each slice can be mapped to their key.

 Attribute Туре Default Required Description

-key string n/a Υ The key for the slice.
+key string n/a Y The key for the slice.

 columns list <columnorsupercolumn></columnorsupercolumn> n/a Y The columns in the slice.